AlveusLabs/SN94-BitSota/README.md

 **Miners:** Evolve ML algorithms using genetic programming and self-improving methods on our fixed CIFAR-10 binary evaluation pipeline, research benchmarks or hidden evaluation criteria.
 Can operate in direct or pool mining modes.

-**Validators:** Evaluate miner submissions independently, verify algorithm performance, and vote on rewards through smart contracts.
+**Validators:** Evaluate miner submissions independently, verify algorithm performance, and distribute rewards by setting on-chain weights via Yuma consensus.

 ## Inspiration